debiki/hugo-talkyard-demo/content/posts/demo-and-instructions.md

         <a href="https://www.talkyard.io">Talkyard</a>.</p>
         </div>

-1. Add this config value, and use a dummy test comments account:
+1. Add this config value in the `[params]` section, and use a demo comments account:

         // In config.toml:
-        [params]
-        talkyardServerUrl = "https://comments-demo.talkyard.io"
+        [params]       <——— note, must be this section talkyardServerUrl = "https://comments-demo.talkyard.io"
-        ...

 Now, look at the comment section that should appear below the blog posts.
 You can post test comments **but** they'll disappear later on, some day (because you use a demo test account).